 But what you may not realize is the gut microbiota also generates a number of important substances that are utilized throughout your body.
 Some gut bacteria synthesize vitamin K and B vitamins.
 Others produce enzymes, inflammatory cytokines, and short-chain fatty acids such as butyrate that communicate and interact with the nervous, vascular, and endocrine systems—directly affecting your heart health.

 Let’s look at a few of the most significant risk factors for cardiovascular disease and how they are influenced by the gut microbiome—for better or for worse:

 - Cholesterol: Certain gut bacteria can actually transform cholesterol into another substance called coprostanol, resulting in lower blood cholesterol levels.
-Better yet, strains of Lactobacillus plantarum that are included in some probiotic supplements have been demonstrated to reduce total cholesterol by 33%.
+Better yet, strains of Lactobacillus plantarum that are included in some probiotic supplements have been demonstrated to reduce total cholesterol.
 These probiotics also lowered triglycerides and oxidized LDL and increased protective HDL cholesterol.